 Pension tax allowances

-Pension tax allowances are limits on how much you can pay into a pension over a year (Annual Allowance) and build up in a pension over the course of your working life (Lifetime Allowance).
+Pension tax allowances are limits on how much you can pay into a pension over a year (Annual Allowance, and Money Purchase Annual Allowance) and build up in a pension over the course of your working life (Lifetime Allowance).
 Read the Tax summary factsheet for an overview.

-The Annual Allowance is £40,000 for most people but it might be lower if you’re a high earner or if you take your pension benefits flexibly.
+The Annual Allowance is £40,000 for most people but it might be lower if you’re a high earner.
+If you take your pension benefits flexibly a Money Purchase Annual Allowance of £4,000 a year may apply.
 Read the Annual Allowance factsheet for more information.

 The Lifetime Allowance is £1 million from the 2016/2017 tax year.
 Read the Lifetime Allowance factsheet for more information.

 If you go over these limits, you may have to pay a tax charge.
 These pension tax allowances are unlikely to affect the majority of our members.

 We’ve produced several in-depth factsheets and worksheets that explain these limits in more detail.
 However, if you think you may be affected by these limits, you should consider getting independent financial advice.